coppolam/swarmulator/README.md

 Download/clone the repository.

 ### Packages Required
+Swarmulator runs using OpenGl and XML parsing.
-As the animation runs using OpenGl, you will need the following packages prior to installation.
-Run the following:
+You will need the following packages.
+Run the following to make sure you have everything you need:

+	sudo apt-get install libglfw-dev
-	sudo apt-get install libglfw3 libglfw3-dev libglfw-dev
+    sudo apt-get install libglfw3 libglfw3-dev freeglut3 freeglut3-dev
+    sudo apt-get install libxerces-c-dev
+    sudo apt-get install xsdcxx

 ### Build instructions
 Once you have all the packages needed to build Swarmulator, you can build it with: